KOTOR-Community-Portal/mod-builds/content/k2/widescreen.md

 **Author:** DarthParametric

-**Description:** A fix for TSL's stretched menu when playing the game widescreen; only use with the non-beta Steam version, or any widescreen-patched game from any other retailer.
+**Description:** A fix for TSL's stretched menu when playing the game widescreen; only use with the default patch (not legacypc) Steam version, rolled back GOG version, or any other game version without the Aspyr patch applied (you know if you have this patch or not based on whether you have controller support for your game).

 **Category & Tier:** Graphics Improvement & Bugfix / 3 - Suggested